simbiotica/SimbioticaCartoDBBundle/Resources/doc/annotations.rst

 future, others in your future (aka submit a PR with them):
 - Syncing only works for fields managed by Doctrine.
 Syncing for non-doctrine managed fields is high up on my TODO list
-- Unidirectional references, for when you can't / don't want to change one of the DBs.
 - XML and YAML class configuration
 - (some other stuff)